-b) Making those remarks at the MFD station, at public functions such as the 2010 Holly Festival held at the fire station, and frequently at a local restaurant;
+b) Making those remarks at the MFD station, at public functions such as the 2010 Holly Festival held at the fire station, and frequently at a coffee shop in Milton;

-c) Those remarks included that Rogers was suspended from MFD for public drunkenness (made at a fire Association meeting) and that they would rid MFD of the entire Rogers family (made at a joint meeting of the MFD and its Auxiliary);
+c) These remarks included that Rogers was suspended from MFD for public drunkenness at a fire Association meeting, and that they would rid MFD of the entire Rogers family, at a joint Ladies Auxiliary/Fire Department Meeting;

-d) When Dotterer alleged that at the August Association meeting Rogers employed an expletive to complain about the inability of MFD's Fire Recorder, Chad Clendaniel, to get MFD's monthly fire reports in to the Association on time; that Rogers threw a glass bowl full of peanuts "across the table hushing the people around us," and that throughout the meeting Rogers "mumble[d] and curse[d] like a Turrets [sic] patient" and "disrespect[ed]" a female from another fire company who was seated at the table with him; and e) In October of 2014, when MFD hand carried letters to the Sussex County Firefighters Association, the Sussex County Fire Chief's Association, and the Delaware Volunteer Firefighter's Association to inform them that Rogers had been placed on "an inactive status of permanent honorary membership," and that while MFD understood that Rogers could be placed on Association committees "based on his past credentials and achievements within your organization," Rogers has no "authority to directly represent the position of [MFD] in any matter considered under your jurisdiction."
+d) When Dotterer alleged that at the August Association meeting Rogers employed an expletive to complain about the inability of MFD's Fire Recorder, Chad Clendaniel, to get MFD's monthly fire reports in to the Association on time; that Rogers threw a glass bowl full of peanuts "across the table hushing the people around us," and that throughout the meeting Rogers "mumble[d] and curse[d] like a Turrets [sic] patient" and "disrespect[ed]" a female from another fire company who was seated at the table with him; and e) In October of 2014, when MFD sent letters to the Sussex County Firefighters Association, the Sussex County Fire Chief's Association, and the Delaware Volunteer Firefighter's Association to inform them that Rogers had been placed on "an inactive status of permanent honorary membership," and that while MFD understood that Rogers could be placed on Association committees "based on his past credentials and achievements within your organization," Rogers has no "authority to directly represent the position of [MFD] in any matter considered under your jurisdiction."
+154. Rogers retains all rights to pursue those individual members at law and to plead a cause of action for punitive damages.